 - Lay chicken skewers on the prepared rack.

-- Remove from oven, sprinkle with some finely chopped fresh coriander, sesame seeds, and red pepper flakes.½ teaspoon sesame seeds, 1 tablespoon chopped fresh coriander, ½ teaspoon crushed red pepper flakes
+- Remove from oven, sprinkle with some finely chopped fresh cilantro, sesame seeds, and red pepper flakes, if desired.½ teaspoon sesame seeds, 1 tablespoon chopped fresh cilantro, ½ teaspoon crushed red pepper flakes

 - Serve with satay sauce while the skewers are still warm!